What is identification management?

 Identification management is the creation and ongoing maintenance of the relationships between entities, their information and any authenticators that may represent them in one or more contexts.

-Diagram: relationship between elements
+Diagram: Relationship between elements

 > Detailed description of diagram

 A diagram shows a triangle representing the connection between Entities, Entity Information and Authenticators.
 At the top of the triangle is a box containing Entity (e.g. person), lower left has a box containing Authenticator and the lower right a box containing Entity Information.
-The connection between Entity and Entity Information is labelled Enrolment, the connection between Entity Information and Authenticator is labelled Authenticator Registration and between Authenticator and Entity is Authenticator Binding.
+The connection between Entity and Entity Information is labelled Entity Binding, the connection between Entity Information and Authenticator is labelled Authenticator Registration and between Authenticator and Entity is Authenticator Binding.

 Definitions of the elements and their relationships

 An Entity can be anything with a distinct existence, though the material in this site will focus mainly on people.
 Within the context of identification management they will be those who enrol with organisations for various services.

 Authenticators are things known and/or possessed and controlled by an Entity that they will use to be recognised when they return to an organisation's service.
 They act as shortcuts to avoid having to repeat all the identification steps carried out during the enrolment process.